New Royals uniforms will be available on MLB The Show

 KANSAS CITY, Mo. — The Kansas City Royals’ new Nike City connect uniforms will be available on MLB The Show video game.

-San Diego Studios and Sony Interactive Entertainment announced Monday that fans can select the uniforms starting Friday before they play an exhibition or any type of game mode they are playing in.
+San Diego Studios and Sony Interactive Entertainment announced Monday that fans can select the uniforms starting Friday before they play an exhibition or any type of game mode they are playing.

 In addition, the Royals are planning to debut the uniforms Friday against the New York Yankees.